dmidk/Open-Data-QGIS-plugin/Guide.md

  - Usage

 Lightning data has three ways to sort data: BBOX, lightning type and datetime.
 BBOX allows the user to find lightning observed within a square of coordinates.
 BBOX must be written as a CSV file, as in the following example: 7.76,54.51,15.23,57.82.
-An easy way to find a BBOX can found [here](https://boundingbox.klokantech.com/).
+An easy way to find BBOX coordinates can found [here](https://boundingbox.klokantech.com/).
  - Output

 The output is a point shapefile that has a time of observation, a lightning type and an amplitude.